iihc2024/iihc2024.github.io/docs/Competition/rules.md

   scores on the provided instances.
 The actual list will be based on the ranks of solution methods on each single instance.
 The mean average of the ranks will produce the final place list.
-Section (TODO:Add Adjudication page) provides more details on how the orderings will be established.
+Section [Adjudication](adjudication) provides more details on how the orderings will be established.

-**Rule 8**:
-The finalists' solution methods will be rerun by the organizers on the hidden dataset using the same timeout specified in **Rule 4**.
+**Rule 8**: The finalists' solution methods will be rerun by the organizers on the hidden dataset using the same timeout specified in **Rule 4**.
 The official PC will be a _AMD Ryzen Threadripper PRO 3975WX, 3.50 GHz, running Ubuntu Linux 22.4_.
 A different operating environment might be used in exceptional cases if strictly necessary.
 It is the responsibility of the participant to ensure that all files and